bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## Now really, how do we activate OP_VAULT??

-Speaker 0: 01:08:56

 So yeah, guys, what else here?
 Okay, so let's go back to the painful topic, which is like, how do we activate this?

 Speaker 1: 01:09:02

-Reyndall's shaking his head.
+Rijndael is shaking his head.

 Speaker 3: 01:09:04